Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 		 - Everyone makes mistakes.
 What's important is filing good post mortems, documenting your errors exhaustively, and making *different* mistakes next time.
 Madness is doing the same thing twice and expecting different results, but the Panarchy doesn't do that.
 		 - Panarchialization Policies, especially when implemented by the Ritualists themselves, exemplify the Ritualists' dedication to policy diversification.
 What exactly do Panarchialization Policies mean?
 That is different literally everywhere that implements them.
 They are a sincere attempt to try bright, wonderful, and *different* things in policy... in every district of every system of every territory.
 They're highly questionable investments that conflict with each other *inevitably*, but they're not militant.
 They're diverse, accepting, and inclusive.
 They also accelerate the rate at which things fall apart and/or territories become ungovernable seekers of independence.
 The Panarchy documents these things exhaustively and works to be less wrong with every iteration.
 	 - The Stereotype
-		 - "Certified only by recreational societies and holding aristocratic rank in three different countries that have absolutely no territorial holdings between them, we are to believe this person is a credible sociological force with vast insight into society."
+		 - "Certified only by recreational governance societies and holding aristocratic ranks in three different countries possessing no territorial holdings between them, we are to believe this person is a credible sociological force with vast insight into society."
+		 - "Three thousand years of filing paperwork for fun has made this person a lynchpin in five different local governments, three of which she's never set foot in, and one of which she only visited when they set up expensive recreational facilities."
+		 - "Why are we supposed to believe that they've found five thousand people who want to be checkout clerks FOREVER in this district?!
+That doesn't happen!"
 	 - The Rebellion (Commonwealth)
 		 - Misfiled paperwork gets people *killed* in the societies that the Panarchic Ritualists govern.
 Not executed, but given bad orders and improper provisioning.
 Metaphorical deaths from this exceed literal deaths from this, but literal deaths have been documented to occur.
 		 - People who believe in Panarchic simulated governments when they're not real embarrass themselves or worse.
 People who fail to believe in Panarchic omni-governments when they ARE real embarrass themselves or worse!
 People who fail to believe in Panarchic simulated governments that *weren't* real until they decided to do something VERY real... are normal!
 That's normal!
 Not expecting the fake government to do a real thing is normal.
 Why do the Ritualists ENJOY when that happens?
 Why aren't they embarrassed when people wearing plastic crowns start taking positions of actual authority?
 		 - They're boring AND chaotic!
 That's awful!
 At least OUR chaos is FUN chaos!
 		 - They're crazy gambling leaders.
 They do stupid things with the government just because they can think of some excuse for why their latest stupid idea *might* have a good effect.
 They then proceed to exhaustively record their own stupidity, typically revealing things we already knew.
 They expect us to believe that this practice results in long-term gains in governance quality.
 		 - They join our organizations and *break* them, either by leaking secrets that we needed kept, or else by being too busy somewhere else right when we need them most.
 Then when we try to stop them from ruining other organizations, they start filing lawsuits against us!
 They're infiltrators!
 Why do the courts protect them when they blow the whistle on us!?
-		 - The Panarchic Ritualists are egalitarian when everything goes well, but their societies occasionally rot into classic status hierarchies.
-People who aren't capable of a great calm charisma sometimes find nowhere to go in the society of the Ritualists.
-Stuck serving whoever will merely *tolerate* them, this can result in the unwanted recreation of ancient social structures that are not very recreationally appealing at all.
+		 - Panarchic ritualists join multiple organizations and then do just enough for each of them to let them curate collections of titles and sinecures.
+That's corrupt, but they don't agree!
+They think we're less competent for objecting to that practice, and they point to the Seats of Policy as proof of hypocrisy in our objections, claiming that the Seats of Policy likewise encourage galactic talent cycling.
 		 - These people are trying to act out the ritualized destruction of the Commonwealth as a fun way to spend eternity!
 Why do we have to be on the wrong end of them FOREVER?
+		 - They say they love us, but they only really want the most asexual of us!
+Why do we have to be pod people for them?
+Why do they make pod people diverse?
+Why can't they just be comprehensible homogenizing clone societies like our fictions present cloners as?

  - The Panarchic AI Collective -
 	 - The Rundown